Become a Friend of Vogel Alcove

 Sign up for our newsletter and receive monthly communications about our mission.

 Our Therapeutic Early Childhood Programming is accredited by the National Association for the Education of Young Children (NAEYC).
 We utilize a research-based curriculum designed to help children living in traumatic circumstances like homelessness.
 Our approach helps to improve developmental outcomes, foster social/emotional skills and creates a pathway for success in school.

-Our Therapeutic School-Age Services include summer and school holiday camps for children in Kindergarten through 5th grade.
+Our Therapeutic School-Age Services include summer camps for children in Kindergarten through 8th grade.
 These services “fill in the gap,” providing children with a safe place to learn, play and gain new skills outside of school hours.

-Mental Health Integration is a critical component of our programming.
+Mental Health Program is a critical component of our programming.
 Being homeless creates a host of challenges for young children.
 We understand these issues and offer a mental health curriculum focused on social/emotional skill building and creating community.
 We offer on-site mental health therapy for children and adults.

 Our Health Services address the physical well-being of homeless children.
-We offer weekly, onsite access to medical care, two meals and a snack each day and daily nap time for kids who may not be able to get peaceful, uninterrupted sleep at night.
-In 2017, we added to our staff a full-time School Nurse for the basic health needs of our children, perform vision and hearing screenings and educate parents about children’s health.
+We offer weekly, onsite access to medical care, two meals and a snack each day, and daily nap time for kids who may not be able to get peaceful, uninterrupted sleep at night.
+We employ a full-time School Nurse for the basic health needs of our children, perform vision and hearing screenings, and educate parents about children’s health.

-Our Family Support program is essential to our efforts because we cannot impact a child’s life without helping the whole family.
+Our Family Support Program is essential to our efforts because we cannot impact a child’s life without helping the whole family.
 Our family support staff provide 1:1 case management, resources such as diapers and clothes, assistance procuring housing, education resources, employment assistance, career-ready training, partnerships with outside groups, parenting training, and more.